-From the recent graduate with no experience to the pro HAZMAT driver here are many differences in truck driving jobs.
-With each career, the responsibilities, lifestyles and potential earnings can vary greatly.
+From the recent graduate with no experience to the pro HAZMAT driver here are many types of truck driving jobs.
+With each type, the responsibilities, lifestyles and potential earnings can vary greatly.
 In addition, there will be different trailers you can pull, different endorsements you may need, or years of experience required.

 There are many trucking companies that will hire you as long as you have graduated from an approved CDL training facility.
 These trucking companies then will provide new hires with paid on the job training for 4-9 weeks.
 After the trucking company is confident in your skills, you will typically begin with OTR or regional routes.
 Entry level jobs info>>